Vern Gosdin: 1960s: West Coast Country music movement

 In 1961, Gosdin moved to California, where he joined the West Coast country music movement, first as a member of the Golden State Boys, which became the Hillmen, and included Chris Hillman.
 Gosdin then formed the Gosdin Brothers with brother Rex.
 The duo appeared on the charts in the late 1960s with a song titled "Hangin' On" on the Bakersfield International label, then with "Till the End" on Capitol Records.
-During the same time, the Gosdin Brothers were featured on Hillman's former Byrds mate Gene Clark's first solo album, the 1967 well-regarded Gene Clark with the Gosdin Brothers, singing backing vocals on all of the tracks behind the lead vocals of Clark and lead guitars of Clarence White, Glen Campbell, and Bill Rinehart (later of the Merry-Go-Round).
+During the same time, the Gosdin Brothers were featured on Hillman's former Byrds bandmate Gene Clark's first solo album, the 1967 well-regarded Gene Clark with the Gosdin Brothers, singing backing vocals on all of the tracks behind the lead vocals of Clark and lead guitars of Clarence White, Glen Campbell, and Bill Rinehart (later of the Merry-Go-Round).

 1970s: Retirement and comeback

 Gosdin retired from performing during the 1970s and moved to Cartersville, Georgia, where he operated a glass company.
 In 1976, he signed with Elektra Records, and his first hit was a remake of "Hangin' On", which featured Emmylou Harris on harmony vocals and peaked at number 16.
 His next single, "Yesterday's Gone", written by Wayne Hinsen Bradford, who also wrote for Emmylou Harris, also featured Harris, and became his first top-10 hit in 1977.
-Several more hits followed between 1977 and 1979, with the biggest of these hits being a remake of "Till the End" and a cover of the Association's "Never My Love", which also featured harmony vocals from Janie Frickie.
+Several more hits followed between 1977 and 1979, with the biggest of these hits being a remake of "Till the End" and a cover of the Association's "Never My Love", which also featured harmony vocals from Janie Fricke.